This page is linked from How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 It's fairly simple to install a COS line in an RT85 if you have experience in working with surface-mount electronics, and ideally have a microscope (or at least a large magnifying glass) and fine tip soldering iron.
 The pad to be soldered to is extremely small and requires great care.
 The wire should be routed and secured prior to being soldered, and ideally no larger than 28 ga. wire used.

 The RT85 Green RX LED is tied to Gnd and fed 3.3V through a 330Ω resistor.
-Thus ideally a 2N3904 or other general purpose NPN transistor and 4.7KΩ resistor should be used to provide a standard open-collector COS output that can be directly connected to any CM1xx radio interface.
+If using an R1-ASL/202x or other URI that has an active-high COS input, the mod involves simply removing one small resistor and running a wire from the RX LED anode to the 2.5mm jack Ring.
+If using a URI requiring an active-low COS line, a 2N3904 or other general purpose NPN transistor and 4.7KΩ resistor can be used to provide a standard open-collector COS output.
 Potentially the simpleusb/usbradio "usb" setting (instead of "usbinvert") could be used, but the RT85's green LED has a 2.5V forward voltage drop, thus a pulldown resistor would be needed for going into an input that expects an open collector output, and at that point it's only 34¢ for a transistor and you then have a standard open-collector COS input that will work with the default ASL config settings.

 The RT85's are easy to open, just take out the 2 screws at the back bottom corners, then remove the nut around the antenna jack (which is easier to do with what's called a "destuffing" tool, made for these types of notched nuts), and the cover then slides off.
 Be careful to slide it off carefully so as to not pull off the wires going to the built-in speaker.

-This mod can be made to an RT85 in well under half an hour if you are skilled in SMD electronics.
-Otherwise you would be at great risk of damaging the HT, having tiny SMD parts become unsoldered and lost or damaged, and possibly needing to spend $25 on a replacement RT85.
+This mod can be made to an RT85 in well under 15 minutes if you're skilled in surface mount electronics.
+Otherwise you would be at great risk of damaging the HT, having tiny SMD parts become unsoldered and lost or damaged, and possibly needing to spend $20 on a replacement RT85.

 Location of Green RX LED